Abdur Rasheed Turabi: Early life and education

 Turabi was born in 1954 and he belongs to Azad Jammu Kashmir's village Chattar.
-He completed his matriculation from Bagh High School and received his Masters degree in Islamic Studies from Punjab University as well as he completed his LLB from Karachi University.
+He completed his matriculation from Bagh High School and received his master's degree in Islamic Studies from Punjab University as well as he completed his LLB from Karachi University.
 During his student life, Abdul Rasheed took active part in politics and played his important role as President of Islami Jamiat-e-Talaba Azad Jammu Kashmir.
 After completion of education, Abdul Rasheed Turabi started advocating in the year 1983 and joined Jamaat-e-Islami Azad Kashmir during advocating.
 He was elected as general secretary of Jamaat-e-Islami Azad Kashmir for the first time while he was continuously 5 times nominated as Ameer of Jamaat-e-Islami Azad Kashmir in the year 1989 to 2002.
 Abdul Rasheed Turabi has written articles in English, Urdu and Arabic as he has also written several books on Kashmir issue which is providing guidance on the solution of Kashmir issue.